iselekp/it4063-data-analysis-project/README.md

 # it4063-data-analysis-project
 Researching and analyzing a topic for the UC IT4063 course.

 Topic: Access to clean drinking water.
+People’s access to water impacts how they live and their quality of life.
+Understanding the factors that affect water quality and access can aid the development of safe water management strategies.

 Project Questions:
 What factors affect access to clean drinking water?